charles-m-doan/rift-worlds-compendium/_misc/_TO_DO.md

 Transmutrophs
 Psychic Predators

+Pre-Noetic Entities (originate from below Noesis, but project into Noesis partition)
     The Nihilion
     The Aethari
     Rhea (the Guardian Field)

 FAQ: